• Recipes

 Reduce homemade chicken stock by half and add butter and allow the butter to emulsify.
 Add salt and pepper to taste.

-Sauce chicken stock
+sauce chicken stock

 Ricotta Gnocchi With Asparagus Spears